citizen00147/atlanta-tech-resources/README.md

 ### The Problem

 For the past couple of years, I've been looking to join groups and meet other developers, make friends, and connections.
-I've finally found some but it took a while to sift through dead groups on Meetup and find afforable conventions to network at.
+I've finally found some but it took a while to sift through dead groups on Meetup and find affordable conventions to network at.

 ---